OfficeDev/Microsoft-Teams-Samples/samples/meetings-attendance-report/nodejs/README.md

 urlFragment: officedev-microsoft-teams-samples-meetings-attendance-report-nodejs
 ---

-# Bot to show the attendance report of the meeting using Microsoft Graph API.
+# Meeting attendance report

-This is a sample application which demonstrates how to get meeting attendance report using Graph API and send it in meeting chat.
+This is a sample application which demonstrates how to get meeting attendance report using Graph API and send it in meeting chat using bot.

 ## Interaction with app